Return to site

 Above: Cartoon of the British imperialist Cecil Rhodes as King of Rhodesia and Emperor of South Africa.
 Rhodes in a royal robe and imperial crown sprawled out in a carriage along the Royal Exchange.
 Published in the supplement of 'De Kroniek' of January 31, 1897.

 (I wrote this article a year and a half ago when I was first investigating the Rhodes legacy, but neglected to finish or publish it.
-This was long before my recent reading of Tragedy and Hope 101, a short book by Joseph Plummer recommended to me by a friend, which I consider one of the most important books for understanding present day geopolitics and finance.
+This was long before my recent reading of Tragedy and Hope 101, a short book by Joseph Plummer recommended to me by a friend, which I consider perhaps the most important book for understanding present day geopolotics and finance.
 The only thing Plummer glides over is the intricate involvement of the Rothschild family every step of the way.)

 A 2016 article entitled, Rhodes Must Fall: We Need To Face Up To Our Imperial Past, discusses a campaign for the removal of a statue of Cecil Rhodes at Oxford's Oriel College: